PROFILE

 exploration, but so far with little success.

-programs.
-Ghana was the first country in the
+was the first country in the world to accept

-there are more than 150 volunteers in Ghana.
+than 150 volunteers in Ghana.
+Almost half work

 Principal U.S. Officials